 Advertising, marketing, PR, and design are industries that seem to pride themselves on how hard they work their employees.
-There’s a famous saying that has been used by many creative directors and executives over the years: “If you don’t come in on Saturday, don’t bother showing up on Sunday.”
+There’s a famous saying used by many creative directors and executives over the years: “If you don’t come in on Saturday, don’t bother showing up on Sunday.”
 Basically, if you’re not ready to work 24/7, we don’t want you.

 However, with the advent of social media, the problem has increased exponentially.
 Now, advertising messages are being pushed out around the clock, and they're not all automated.
-Someone has to do it, and it is leading to more stress, poor health, and worse.
-This is unacceptable.
-Your job is not your life, and it should never be responsible for anyone taking theirs.
+Someone has to create and schedule the messages, and it is leading to more stress, poor health, and worse.

 Talk to your manager as soon as possible and take a break.
 Not a five-minute break, and not a couple of days at home.
 You need a complete and total cut-off from work.
 Basically, you need a vacation.